ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 6. Eureka for service registry and discovery - Centralised registry for all the services. all the services will be  attached to Eureka server as a client

-7. Zulu gateway for API gateway will route all the incoming request to corresponding backend services
+7. Zuul gateway for API gateway will route all the incoming request to corresponding backend services

 8. Docker for containerisation , create images for each components and used docker compose to manage all the docker containers . refer docker-compose.yml for details